centre-for-virus-research/CVR-Course-2026/docs/Phylogenetics.md

 **Software**

-Use the alignment software Mafft: type 'mafft filename.fst > filename-mafft-aln'on the command line on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk.
-The authors used older software, CLUSTALW (commmand ‘clustalw2’ on the command line), have a go using that too.
+Use the alignment software ***Mafft***: type 'mafft filename.fst > filename-mafft-aln'on the command line on the bioinformatics server Alpha2 <alpha2.cvr.gla.ac.uk.
+The authors used older software, ***CLUSTALW*** (commmand ‘clustalw2’ on the command line), have a go using that too.
+Other alignmen software such as ***Muscle*** is popular but slower to run.

 To infer a phylogenetic tree try using the popular software IQ-TREE (command: 'iqtree2 -s filename.ph -m HKY --threads-max 1').
-Reflect on the lecture at the beginning of the class to choose appropriate parameters.
-Note, the 'threads' command is important to prevent the program using multiple threads on the server.
+Reflect on the lecture at the beginning of the class to choose appropriate parameters. ***Note***, the 'threads' command is important to prevent the program using multiple threads on the server.
 What are the different options doing?

-Use FigTree (command: ‘figtree’) for visualizing your phylogenetic trees and highlighting specific sequence names.
+Use ***FigTree*** (command: ‘figtree’) for visualizing your phylogenetic trees and highlighting specific sequence names.

-Now try the software RaXML: type 'raxml-ng-mpi --threads 1 --model HKY --msa filename.fst'.
-Alternatively to use PhyML for tree inference, type ‘phyml’ on the command line (or available online at http://www.atgc-montpellier.fr/phyml/).
+Now try the software ***RaXML***: type 'raxml-ng-mpi --threads 1 --model HKY --msa filename.fst'.
+An another alternative is ***PhyML***, type ‘phyml’ on the command line (or available online at http://www.atgc-montpellier.fr/phyml/).
 See PhyML’s online helpfile for further guidance on options: http://www.atgc-montpellier.fr/phyml/usersguide.php.
 Note, PhyML takes PHYLIP formatted alignments which can be generated with CLUSTALW (or use the .ph file in the Data folder).

-Note, alignments, tree methods and visualization can also be carried out with graphical user interface software, for example, SeaView (command: ‘/software/seaview-v5.0.5/seaview’).
+Note, alignments, tree methods and visualization can also be carried out with graphical user interface software, for example, ***SeaView*** (command: ‘/software/seaview-v5.0.5/seaview’).

 Once you’ve generated some trees answer the questions below: